polaracep/soldering-kits/README.md

 A collection of cheap soldering kits made with simple analog/TTL circuits.
 The aim is to create inexpensive electronic kits that primarily appeal to childern and get them started on their path of electronic engineering.
 The easiest kits are suitable for childern above the age of 6, but anyone wanting to learn the art of soldering can pick one up.
-If bear some soldering experience already, look at one of the more difficult kits.
-More components, more functionality!
+If you bear some soldering experience already, look at one of the more difficult kits.

-All of these kits were made for [MDDM Úvaly](https://www.mddmuvaly.cz/) and quality-tested by childern.
+All of these kits were made to for [MDDM Úvaly](https://www.mddmuvaly.cz/) and quality-tested by childern.

-Kits are usually designed for THT parts (ease of soldering), but you may find some SMD or dual versions.
+Most of the kits are meant to be soldered with THT parts (ease of soldering), but there are also some SMD kits, or kits with both SMD and THT.
-The circuits use a 3V 2032 baterry due to the small size and cheap price.
+The circuits use a 3V 2032 baterry, due to its small size and low price.

-Some kits have a `panelize.json` file, which has a configuration for [KiKit](https://github.com/yaqwsx/KiKit) panelization tool.
+### Ordering
-Files prefixed with `prod-` contain already panelized versions of the board, although i would recommend panelizing yourself.
+The cheapest PCB manufacturer for such low quantities is definitely [JLCPCB](https://www.jlcpcb.com/).
+They have a sufficient amount of colour options and the PCBs are good quality.

-[JLCPCB](https://www.jlcpcb.com/) was used for sourcing the PCBs
+For parts I'd recommend LCSC, because of their low prices too.

-and [LCSC](https://www.lcsc.com/) for most of the parts.
+For cheap parts in bulk: [LCSC](https://www.lcsc.com/).

 > [!WARNING]
-> This page is not done yet!
-Some kits weren't yet made and README's are incomplete!
+> This page is work in progress!

 ---